square/wire/README.md

  * Groups - they are skipped when parsing binary input data

 Wire supports custom options on messages and fields.
 Other custom options are ignored.
-Use the `--no_options` compiler flag to omit options from the generated code.
+Pass `--exclude=google.protobuf.*` to the compiler to omit options from the generated code.

 Further Documentation